 The major highlights of CME were:

-- Also, a success story of Poliomyelitis, Dr. S. Aneja, Prof. Dept. of Pediatrics, SMS&R
+- Success story of Poliomyelitis, Dr. S. Aneja, Prof. Dept. of Pediatrics, SMS&R

 - Polio Eradication-story so far and End Game Strategy – Dr. Monika Puri, Guest Speaker, Senior Manager – Government Affairs & Health Policy Roche Products (India) Pvt.
 Limited, India.

-- A vote of thanks by Dr. Neha Tyagi
+- Vote of thanks by Dr. Neha Tyagi

-In fact, in March 2014, India was awarded polio-free nation of the entire South-East Asia Region by WHO.
+In March 2014, India was awarded polio-free nation of the entire South-East Asia Region by WHO.
 The success mantra of Pulse Polio Campaign was the proper implementation of the strategies.
-At the present time, it’s the wish of every citizen now to keep our nation polio-free.
+It’s the wish of every citizen now to keep our nation polio-free.
 After all, today’s childhood is tomorrow’s youth.